UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Follow this five-step safety checklist to know exactly what to do when the power goes out.

-Food Safety: The 4-Hour Rule and Beyond
+Food Safety and Medication: The 4-Hour Rule and Beyond

 Illustration of a person, fridge, and text about the 40°F safe zone and the 'throw it out' rule.